juristr/fabiangosebrink.github.io/_posts/2017-11-19-crud-operations-angular-Angular-with-aspnetcore-hateoas.md

 ## <a name="thefrontend">The Frontend</a>

-In the frontend we are using a plain angular cli application and the Angular Material model.
-I created a small application with three modules
+The frontend application is implemented using AngularCLI and Angular Material.
+The SPA application has 3 modules:

-* core
+* core - Provides the base services to the application
-* customer
+* customer - Has all customer related components such as the list and the details
-* app
+* app - the application module

 which you can see in the repository.